Transcendent-Tapir/Distorted-Domains/setting.md

 7   | Lost Soul | Befriend   | Three goblins in a trenchcoat
 8   | Wanderer  | Devour     | Shadow that slowly consumes everything

+### The Spire

+A glowing crystal tower that rises to the skies from the ocean floor.
+The water around it turns to vapor.
+At the bottom is a thriving city full of aquatic mammals run by the orca mafia.
+Inside lies only mystery.